learn-co-curriculum/introduction-to-the-dom/README.md

 So what are we concluding?
 We're concluding that by changing the Document Object Model, we can change the way our webpage displays.
 And we can do this even if our HTML is unchanged.

-**Since we didn't actually modify the HTML, to get your header back just refresh!**

 ### Tell it to me in bullet points

   * The Document Object Model is a representation of the *current view* of the browser, and can be manipulated without reloading a page.